Matriarch of the Blues: Background and composition

 Entertainment Weekly considered Matriarch of the Blues reflected James' desire to reclaim her title of the "mother of the blues" following earlier attempts at country music and jazz and pop standards.
 Rolling Stone grouped Matriarch in a "trifecta" with James' previous two studio albums, Life, Love & the Blues (1998) and Heart of a Woman (1999).
 Prior to the album's release, James performed at the eighteenth annual San Francisco Jazz Festival at the Masonic Auditorium.
-The concert lasted over three hours and featured an eight-piece band which included her sons Donto and Sametto.

 Matriarch is composed of rock, soul and blues standards between five and seven minutes in length.
 People magazine contributors described James' vocals as "deeply funky".
 Mike Finnigan performed the Hammond B3 organ, Leo Nocentelli featured on guitar, and Jimmy Zavala contributed performances on multiple instruments.
 James' two sons — Donto and Sametto — produced and engineered, and played drums and bass, respectively.

 The album begins with the sound of a motorcycle engine.
 Bob Dylan's "Gotta Serve Somebody" is delivered, according to Parke Puterbaugh of Rolling Stone, with "the air of Old Testament-style authority it demands".
 James does not modify the lyrics, singing "You can call me Bobby, you can call me Zimmy".
 "Don't Let My Baby Ride", originally by Deadric Malone and O. V. Wright, adds a bit of sensuality to the album with the line: "If his jeans are too tight... you might see what you like".
 Other covers include Al Green's "Rhymes", "Try a Little Tenderness" (Jimmy Campbell and Reg Connelly, Harry M. Woods), and Otis Redding's "Hawg for Ya".
 The tempo of The Rolling Stones' "Miss You" is slowed down to a "sensual simmer".
 James modified the gender mentioned in the lyrics, singing "Puerto Rican boys just dying to meet you".
 Following "Hawg" are Malone's "You're Gonna Make Me Cry", which features vocals by Finnigan, Sandy Jones' "Walking the Back Streets", and Benny Latimore's "Let's Straighten It Out".
 Closing the album are John Fogerty's "Born on the Bayou", "Come Back Baby" (Ray Charles, Lightnin' Hopkins), and Jerry Leiber and Mike Stoller's "Hound Dog".